aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/image-editing/crop-image-by-rectangle/_index.md

 rasterImage.save(destName, new JpegOptions());
 ```

-Perform the crop operation using the specified rectangle and save the results as a JPEG file.
+Perform the crop operation using the specified rectangle and **convert PSD to JPEG** by saving the result with `JpegOptions`.

 Repeat these steps as needed, adjusting the parameters according to your specific requirements.

+## Common Issues & Tips

+- **Rectangle outside image bounds** – ensure the rectangle’s coordinates are within the source image dimensions.
+- **Memory consumption** – call `rasterImage.dispose()` after you’re done to free native resources.
+- **Quality control** – you can set `JpegOptions.setQuality(int)` to control the compression level of the output JPEG.

 ## Conclusion

-In this tutorial, we walked through the process of cropping an image by a rectangle using Aspose.PSD for Java.
-By following these steps, you can easily integrate powerful image manipulation capabilities into your Java applications.
+In this tutorial we walked through the process of **crop image java** by a rectangle using Aspose.PSD for Java.
+By following these steps you can easily integrate powerful image manipulation capabilities—loading a PSD file, cropping a specific region, and converting the result to JPEG—into any Java application.

 ## FAQ's